Lodging etiquette in Ostfriesland

 Now you can finally stow your valuables back again.
 Besides a crying kid with a red ear, everything honky dory.

-The underlying reason behind this procedure, is that the owner needs to make sure he has a witness in the future for what was agreed upon.
+The underlying reason behind this procedure, is that the owner needs to make sure she/he has a witness in the future for what was agreed upon.
 In this particular case, in the event the owner will be held liable for damage you then have caused to one of his co-villagers.
-Then it will be important the owner still has a witness who lives and can confirm that you should be able to reimburse him.
+Then it will be important the owner still has a witness who still lives and can confirm that you should be able to reimburse her/him.
 The child will be that future witness if needed.
 Your insurance policy.

 Choosing a minor to be witness is the best guarantee your witness will be available for probably the rest of your life.
 Slapping the child makes sure the brains of the minor store the important moment and will remember it the rest of its life.